An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 If you use again the ls

 How do you see the directory tree of the WD?
-Try
+Try tree

-which shows you the tree with only 2 sublevels of depth.
+with only 2 sublevels of depth:

 Note